 Those among the 22 million who already own and/or live in a mobile or manufactured home – see definitions, below – are impacted by these factors.
 So are tens of millions of renters.
-It actually – per the evidence – harms all other housing owners too.
+It actually – per the NBER researchers argument noted above – harms all other housing owners too.
 Surprising, but there is evidence in the forms of research like those noted above, and summarized at this link here.

 Once the facts about modern manufactured homes are properly understood, this concept would benefit the vast majority of Americans, save a few purportedly corrupted special interests.
-Again, editorially we have no problem with money honestly earned, but we do oppose money earned by unethical criminal activity and/or rigged systems.
+Again, editorially we have no problem with money honestly earned, but we do oppose money earned by unethical activity that violates laws and/or has rigged free market systems.

 “Price fixing, bid rigging, and other forms of collusion are illegal and are subject to criminal prosecution by the Antitrust Division of the United States Department of Justice,” per the Department of Justice (DoJ) website.